Enalean/tuleap-documentation-en/languages/en/user-guide/documents-and-files/artidoc.rst

     The tracker must have a title semantic (string field), a description semantic, and no required fields except title and description.
-Only title and description of the artifact sections can be edited via the document, so it is recommended to disable the workflow for a smoother experience.
+Only title and description of the artifact sections can be edited via the document, so it is recommended to disable the :ref:`workflow <tracker-workflow>` for a smoother experience.